Mystery Objects Spotted Near The Heart Of Our Galaxy Deepen The Puzzle Of Milky Way’s Supermassive Black Hole

 What Ghez is referring to is the collision of neutron stars detected in 2017 — the first time our telescopes ever picked up gravitational waves.
 Earlier this month, this historic event was shown to have become the birthplace of a very unusual black hole, the Inquisitr reported at the time.

-Finding three extra G-objects in the center of the Milky Way might help unravel the process in which binary stars, such as the aforementioned neutron stars, merger to form something completely new.
+Finding three extra G-objects in the center of the Milky Way might help unravel the process in which binary stars, such as the aforementioned neutron stars, merge to form something completely new.

 Meanwhile, astronomers will be keeping tabs on the newfound G-objects to see if they survive the close encounter with Sagittarius A, just like G1 and G2.